RayaneNasri/comfyui-raw-processing/SUIVI.md

     - Meeting with Quentim Bammey (19/02/2026)
     - Planning
   - Amayas :
+    - Setting up with Ghiles a Makefile to easily configure and install the project.
+      - Linking the GitHub repository of ComfyUI to our GitLab repository.
+      - Writing a first version of Makefile that clones + compiles + starts the project.
+    - Implementing V0 for black light substraction and reading raw images in ComfyUI.
+    - Doing research about Malvar-He-Culter demosaicing algorithm and implementation.
   - Charlotte :
     - implementation of bilinear_demosaicing algorithm
     - familiarisation with ComfyUI, especially creation of nodes